microsoft/FluidFramework/packages/dds/tree/docs/main/detached-trees.md

 ### Merge Semantics

-We have adopted merge semantics that allow edits to affect removed trees.
+We have adopted merge semantics and features (undo/redo) that allow edits to affect removed trees.
-This means removed trees are still part of the shared document that is being edited, even if they are not part of the document tree at all times.
+This means removed trees are still part of the shared content that is being edited, even if these trees are not part of the document tree at all times.
-Keeping removed trees around in the forest is aligned with this view.
+Assuming removed trees continue to exist is in tune with that.

 ### Performance